Spravato Services

 During the second month of treatment, the frequency is reduced to weekly, and may then be reduced to less frequent treatment as clinically indicated.
 Maintenance treatment may continue as frequently as once weekly or every other week if necessary, though many patients are able to reduce this frequency over time.

-Side Effects of Spravato
+What are the Side Effects of Spravato?

 The most common side effects that a patient may experience after taking Spravato include: